|

 depending on a school of thought one subscribes to.

-Recent advancement in DNA analyses have brought
+Recent advances in DNA analyses have brought

 new tools in the field of phylogenetic analysis, largely eliminating subjective